Panera Bread Baked Potato Soup Copycat

 - Add potatoes, bacon bits, dried oregano, and dried parsley, and stir to combine.

-- Add chicken broth, enough to fully cover the potatoes.
-Cook on medium heat for about 12 to 15 minutes or until potatoes are tender when pierced with a fork.
+- Add enough chicken broth to cover the potatoes fully.
+Cook on medium heat for about 12 to 15 minutes, or until the potatoes are tender when pierced with a fork.

 - Once the potatoes have cooked, add butter to a medium saucepan over medium heat and melt.
-Whisk in the flour until completely combined and gradually add in the heavy cream.
+Whisk in the flour until completely combined, then gradually add the heavy cream.
 Whisk the flour mixture until smooth.
-With the heat on the lowest stove setting, let the mixture cook until it starts to simmer and is getting thicker, stir occasionally.
+With the heat on the lowest stove setting, let the mixture cook until it starts to simmer and is getting thicker, stirring occasionally.

 - Add the flour mixture to the potatoes and gently stir to combine.

-- Using a potato masher, mash half of the potatoes or as much as you want.
+- Mash half of the potatoes or as much as you want using a potato masher.
 You can also add the soup to a blender or use an immersion blender.

 - If the soup is too thick, add more chicken broth.